JamesFahey/CivilWar-TicTacToe/README.md

 ### As developer:

-• I want to provide the user with a simple but competitive multiplayer game
+• I want to provide the user with a simple yet competitive multiplayer game.

 The user can compete either against friends or ai in quick fast paced games